 Following construction, stormwater runoff from the development could impact water quality in two ways.
 First, stormwater runoff contains pollutants.
 For example, fertilizers and pesticides applied to the commercial and residential landscaping and oil that leaks from automobiles can run off into surface water during storms.
 This stormwater will be captured and treated through 37 stormwater BMPs as described in the Briar Chapel Storm Water Management Plan (Project Notebook Appendix H).
+These stormwater structures will be constructed outside of riparian buffer areas and wetlands.
 The stormwater control structures will be designed to meet 85 percent TSS removal and 25 percent total nitrogen removed in incoming runoff.
 In general, practices that remove TSS will also remove a large percentage of the total phosphorus as inorganic phosphorus will bind to the soil particles.
+The stormwater design included runoff from property offsite that drains to Briar Chapel.